apernet/hy_site/content/en/docs/Port-Hopping.md

 The server can then listen on port 5666, while the client connects with `example.com:20000-50000`.

+Naturally, just because the server is available on multiple ports does not mean that clients must use them all.
+If a client does not want to enable port hopping, it can still just pick a single port to connect to.

 ## Why is this useful?

 Users in China often report that their ISPs block/restrict persistent UDP connections to a single port.
 Port hopping should invalidate this kind of mechanism.